Localizr/Localizr/README.md

 Localizr was a student project as part of the course "Semantic Web Technologies" at the University of Mannheim in 2014.
 We wanted to share our code with the world.
 You can find a running version of it [here](https://localizr.info).

+For more detailed information see the [report](report.pdf) that had to be created for this project.

 ##Dependencies
 * [Play Framework Version 2.4](https://playframework.com)
 * [Bower](http://bower.io/)